-Trump Will Protect Health Workers Who Reject Patients On Religious Grounds
+Trump Admin Will Protect Health Workers Who Refuse Services On Religious Grounds

 The new division won't have to wait to get to work.
 A pediatric nurse at the Winnebago County Health Department in Illinois filed a complaint with HHS on Tuesday because she objects to her employer requiring that she be trained to make referrals to providers of abortion services or to help woman get abortion drugs, according to the Rockford Register Star.

-It's not the first time in the Trump administration that HHS's Office of Civil Rights has moved to protect people with moral or religious objections to some kinds of health care.
+This isn't the first time in the Trump administration that HHS's Office of Civil Rights has moved to protect people with moral or religious objections to some kinds of health care.
 In October, the agency allowed employers to refuse to pay for birth control coverage.

 "Health providers should have the ability to live their religious beliefs without fear of workplace discrimination," said Sen. James Lankford, R-Okla., in a statement.